havocp/xsbt-wiki/Tasks.md

 # Modifying an Existing Task

 The examples in this section use the following key definitions, which would go in a `Build` object in a [[Full Configuration]].
+Alternatively, the keys may be specified inline, as discussed above.
 ```scala
 val unitTask = TaskKey[Unit]("unit-task")
 val intTask = TaskKey[Int]("int-task")